MaxBaldo99/ProjectASD_1/README.md

 Same as on top, but execution has the scheme:
 - [ ] generate empty BST
+- [ ] repeat as follow for n = 1k to n = 1mln:
-- [ ] generate randomly n numbers [n1, ..., nn]
+  - [ ] generate randomly n numbers
-- [ ] find ni in BST, if not found then insert it in BST
+  - [ ] foreach number find it in BST, if not found then insert it in BST
+- [ ] store all execution time data
+- [ ] analyze data with log scaled graphs on both axis

 At the end of computation will be done:
 * number of finds: n
 * number of insert: m
 * m <= n
 * m == n if all generated numbers are different each other (no repetitions)
-* so m tends to n if gets harder to generate same 2 times, which means:
+* so m tends to n if gets harder to generate same number 2 times, which means:
   * random numbers possible range increases
   * array size decreases